huggingface/blog/logits-processor-zoo.md

     example_prompts,
     [GenLengthLogitsProcessor(runner.tokenizer, boost_factor=-10.0, p=0, complete_sentences=False)]
 ))

->>> Prompt: Tell me a story about a kid lost in forest.
+```

-LLM response:
+> LLM response:
 Once upon a time, in a dense and vibrant forest, there lived a young boy named Max.
 Max was an adventurous and curious 8-year-old who loved exploring the outdoors.
 One sunny afternoon, while wandering through the forest, he stumbled upon a narrow path he had never seen before.
 Excited by the discovery, Max decided to follow the path and see where it would lead.
 The forest was teeming with life, and the sunlight filtering through the trees created a magical atmosphere.
 Max walked for about 20 minutes, his eyes scanning the surroundings for any signs of civilization.
 As the sun began to set, casting a warm orange glow over the forest, Max realized he was lost.
 He had no phone, no wallet, and no way to communicate with his family.
 Panic started to set in, and Max began to feel scared and alone.
 Panicked, Max started to run through the forest, his heart racing and his legs trembling.
 He stumbled upon a clearing and saw a faint light in the distance.
 As he approached, he saw a small cabin in the center of the clearing.
 Smoke was rising from the chimney, and Max could hear the sound of someone singing a gentle tune.

-Without hesitation, Max rushed towards the cabin and knocked on the door.
-A kindly old woman answered, and when she saw Max, she welcomed him with a warm smile.
-"Hello, young traveler," she said.
-"What are you doing out here all alone?"

-Max explained his situation, and the old woman listened carefully.
-She then offered Max a warm cup of tea and a comfortable place to rest.
-As they talked, Max learned that the old woman was a forest guide, and she had been searching for him all along.

-The old woman took Max on a journey through the forest, teaching him about the different plants, animals, and secrets of the forest.
-Max learned about the importance of taking care of the environment and respecting the creatures that lived there.

-As the night fell, the old woman invited Max to stay with her for the night.
-Max was grateful for the kindness and warmth of the old woman, and he drifted off to sleep with a heart full of joy and a mind full of wonder.

-The next morning, the old woman helped Max find his way back to the path he had taken.
-As they said their goodbyes, the old woman handed Max a small gift – a small wooden acorn with a note that read, "Remember, the forest is full of magic, but it's also full of kindness.
-Always look for it."

-Max returned home, forever changed by his experience in the forest.
-He never forgot the kindness of the old woman and the magic of the forest, and he always carried the lessons he learned with him.

-From that day on, Max became known as the forest explorer, and his love for the outdoors was only matched by his love for the people he met along the way.
-And whenever he looked up at the stars, he remembered the wise words of the old woman: "The forest is full of magic, but it's also full of kindness.
-Always look for it."
-```
+...

 In the examples above, we have used the `GenLengthLogitsProcessor` to both shorten and lengthen the
 response generated by the model.